Skip to contents

-The function allows spectral efficiency corrections for RLum.Data.Spectrum S4 class objects
+The function applies spectral efficiency correction to RLum.Data.Spectrum objects.

 apply_EfficiencyCorrection(object, spectral.efficiency)